Once you know your baby is ready to try some solid food, the question becomes, what is the best first food? (No, it’s probably not a smash cake.)

 The importance of early and frequent allergen introduction starting at 6 months

-New studies about food allergy prevention show that you can lower your child’s risk of developing a food allergy by up to 80 percent through early and sustained allergen introduction.
+As noted above, new studies about food allergy prevention show you can lower your child’s risk of developing a food allergy by up to 80 percent through early and sustained allergen introduction.
 What qualifies as early?
 Research shows that pregnant moms who eat nuts are less likely to have babies with nut allergies.
 And further research shows that once baby is ready to eat solid food around 4-6 months (See why Mama Natural recommends waiting until at least six months.), children at high risk of developing a peanut allergy were far less likely to develop an allergy when introduced to peanuts before they turned 12 months.

 A Final Word on the Best First Foods for Baby